Support Us

 The International Quilt Museum is home to the world's largest publicly held quilt collection and honors the cultural and artistic significance of quilts.
 This collection boasts numerous mourning, burial and remembrance quilts.

 It's this common thread that binds together the missions of these two unique, Lincoln-based nonprofits.
-For every ticket sold, $80 will be equally split to sustain children and teen programming at both organizations.
+For every ticket sold to Common Threads, proceeds will be equally split to sustain children and teen programming at both organizations.